Choosing Glass the Right Thickness for Your Table

 We can create a glass table top cover in the measurements and thickness you need for your project.
 When it comes to glass, we are a full-service glass company, providing clear glass table tops, mirrors, windows, doors and more.
 We can quickly get the right tabletop ready for your project.

 Our skilled craftsmen have the experience you need.
 We are specialists in commercial, residential and automobile glass.
 In addition to quality repairs and installation, our glassmaker professionals are experts at edge work whether it’s pencil polish, flat polish edge, beveled polish/beveled edges, or radius corners.
-We can create the custom table tops, mirrors and panes you need for any special project using the highest quality glass.
+We can create the custom glass table tops, mirrors and panes you need for any special project using the highest quality glass.
 Simply share your design ideas with us.
 We can guide you on your glass options and are happy to provide you with a free estimate.

 Call Michael’s Glass Co.
 For Your Glass Furniture Needs